US Art Supply Colored Pencils

 Packaging and Presentation – 1/5

 This is really a weak point for this line.
 The pencils come in a cheap plastic sleeve that really provides no impact protection.
 In addition, it can be difficult to put all of the pencils back in the pouch and snap it closed.
 This is obviously a budget line so we aren’t expecting anything overly fancy, but a little extra protection during transportation and storage would have been nice.
 The pencils themselves are color-coordinated but beyond that have no identification on their round wooden shell.

 Cost – 3/5

 These come in the budget category, albeit slightly higher than several other competitors.
 Overall we really don’t see the value in paying a bit extra for these when the color output, selection, and durability is in line with other cheaper alternatives.
 In addition, it gets no points for the lackluster storage sleeve or outside appearance.
 The one bright spot these have in being able to blend pretty well just doesn’t make up for the other issues.

 Overall Review – 3/5

 A decent offering with several flaws and only a couple bright spots, particularly in their good ability to blend.
-They are perfectly fine for a novice or student just starting out but for someone wanting to get into a bit nicer pencil there are better choices, even at this price range.
+They are perfectly fine for a novice or student just starting out but for someone wanting to get into a bit nicer pencil, there are better choices, even at this price range.
 But we do appreciate how tough they are.